 Alfonso is thrilled to be able to support Earth Island initiatives and the incredible groundbreaking activist projects working to protect Mother Earth and all its species.
 He loves skiing and camping, and tries to bring the whole family to the outdoors as much as possible.

-Maureen Nandini Mitra has more than two decades of experience as an international journalist.
-In addition to her work at the Journal, she occasionally writes for other magazines and online publications in the U.S. and India, and co-hosts Terra Verde, an environmental issues talk show on KPFA public radio.
-Her work has appeared in the San Francisco Public Press, Grist, Truthout, The New Internationalist, Sueddeutsche Zeitung, The Caravan, and Down to Earth.
+Maureen Nandini Mitra (she/her) has more than twenty-five years of experience as an international journalist.
+In addition to her role as editor-in-chief at Earth Island Journal, she occasionally writes for other magazines and online publications in the U.S. and India, and co-hosts Terra Verde, an environmental issues talk show on KPFA public radio.
+Among other publications, her work has appeared in the San Francisco Public Press, Grist, Truthout, The New Internationalist, Sueddeutsche Zeitung, The Caravan, and Down to Earth.

 Biologist David Phillips served as executive director of Earth Island Institute since Earth Island’s founding in 1982.
 He played a leading role in helping build Earth Island’s diverse and effective network of grassroots projects involved in conservation action, legal advocacy, and youth leadership development.
 David has a scientific specialization in marine wildlife conservation, and directs Earth Island’s International Marine Mammal Project.